cloudmesh-community/book/chapters/pi/pi-passwordreset.md

-## Change Password on the SD-Card :o:
+# Change Password on the SD-Card :o:

 from 418

-Gregor: Incomplete description, unclear
+:o: Incomplete description, unclear, possibly duplicated

 * Unplug the raspberry pi cluster and remove the SD card from the slot
 * Insert the SD card into a computer, and make sure we should have